J.P. Bolwahnn is untraditional: in his mid-30s, he’s a business-administration student at the University of San Diego, where he also plays football.

 Bolwahnn is also a Level 1 Seminar Staff member, a member of Mike Burgener’s team for CrossFit Olympic Lifting Trainer Courses, and a trainer at CrossFit USD.

 “My family’s always taught me to listen to my heart and listen to my intuition,” says Abbott, who grew up in Lynchburg, Va.
 “I really have lived a very unusual life.”

 During college, she spent a summer in Iraq upon her mother’s suggestion.

-“I was never shying away from trying new… Continue Reading
+“I was never shying away from… Continue Reading

 CrossFit is growing quickly in South America, and there are a total of 14 boxes in Ecuador according to the Affiliate Finder Map.
 Most of the affiliates are Guayaquil, the country’s largest city.

 “CrossFit in Latin American, especially in my country, is a huge movement.
 It’s something like a counter-culture,” explains Carlos Andrade, a Level 1 Seminar Staff member.